Rapporter/rapport/_includes/writing-custom-template.md

 	- rapport("custom-template", mtcars, x = c("mpg", "hp"))
 {% endhighlight %}

 As you can see, it depends on `lme4`, `nortest` and `ggplot2` packages, and it has 2 example calls to rapport.

+Just a reminder about the technical details: One should not forget to type in the accurate number of the 'spaces' in the beginning of the lines!
+Before each fields two 'spaces' are required, next to them the exact packages and the examples have a hyphen and an other 'space' in their front.

 #### Template inputs